ytthuan/LeoSQLServerRServices/PredictiveMaintanenceModelingGuide/README.md

 * R IDE such as R Studio or R Tools for Visual Studio to access the data from the server: https://msdn.microsoft.com/en-us/microsoft-r/install-r-client-windows

 ###The directory structure for this template is as follows:
-* Data: Sample CSV files for telemetry, errors, maintanence, machines, failures are available in Azure Blob (https://predictivemaintanence.blob.core.windows.net/predictivemaintanencemodelingguide)
+* Data: Sample CSV files for telemetry, errors, maintanence, machines, failures are available in the Data folder
 * Codes:

 	- SQL code used for data ingestion and feature engineering: